pjmattingly/pasta-sos/README.md

 Third, support for `cloud-init`. `cloud-init` is a means for "cloud instance initialization" (https://cloudinit.readthedocs.io/en/latest/).
 As such, specifying packages to be added to the virtual machine produced by `pasta-sos` with `cloud-init` seems to be a reasonable approach for further duplicating the state of client systems.

 Other future ideas: More human readable image names (e.g., based off case numbers).
 Backups.
 Tools for inducing rare real-world scenarios with the virtual machines (for example, packet loss, out of memory, out of storage space, etc.).
-Support for other virtualisation back-ends (e.g., libvirt, uvt-kvm, etc).
+Support for detecting or configuring other virtualisation back-ends (e.g., KVM).
 Support for the creation of networks of virtual machines to mimic complex deployments on the client-side (perhaps with k8s?).
 Duplication of running service configurations, given configuration files and information from a client machine.
-Cloning hardware configurations; For example, a client machine may have two network interfaces, and a variety of storage devices, a pasta-sos virtual machine should mimic this configuration.
+Cloning hardware configurations; For example, a client machine may have two network interfaces, and a variety of storage devices, a pasta-sos virtual machine could mimic this configuration.